N-Laboratory/nuxt3-starter-guide-example/README.md

 You can implement redirect function in middleware directory.

 The file have different functions by setting the the following file name.
-* redirect.ts (anonymous (or inline) route middleware, which are defined directly in the pages where they are used.)
+* src/middleware/redirect.ts (anonymous (or inline) route middleware, which are defined directly in the pages where they are used.)
 ```ts
 // foo.vue
 <script setup>